robertstettner/cfn/README.md

 ### Create / Update
 Use cfn to create or update a Cloud Formation stack.
 It returns a promise.
-You can use Node.js modules or standard json for Cloud Formation Templates.
+You can use Node.js modules or standard json or yaml for Cloud Formation Templates.

 ```javascript